zkmkarlsruhe/museum-label/rpi/tfluna/README.md

 Some versions of the TF-Luna come with an included "USB to TTL" dongle which is essentially a USB serial port adapter with bare pins for the sensor.

+On macOS, once the adapter is plugged in, it's serial port should be available at some variation of `/dev/tty.usbserial-*` such as `/dev/tty.usbserial-410` or `/dev/tty.usbserial-510`.

 Running
 -------

 Start reading the sensor at serial port `DEV` on the commandline via the virtual environment wrapper script:

     ./tfluna DEV

+For example:

+    ./tfluna /dev/ttyAMA1

 It can simply sit in the background and send events over a networking connection.
 To configure the send address and ports as well as various other options, see the commandline argument help for tfluna by running: